 - Open your 15Five.
 You should receive an email notification reminding you to fill out your 15Five check-in.
 From within that email, click on Complete Your 15Five to be directed to your account.

 If you have not received an email reminder, you can always access your check-in by logging into 15Five, clicking on 'Features' in the left navigation, then '15Fives', lastly 'My15Fives'.

 - Fill out your 15Five.
-Enter your answers for the questions in each section of the check-in.
+Enter your answers to the questions in each section of the check-in.
 You can have several answers for each question, and pressing the tab button on your keyboard will create a new item.

-- Submit your 15five.
+- Submit your 15Five.
 When you’re finished with your responses, click 'Submit' at the bottom of your 15Five.
 Now your report is off to your reviewer!

 Made a mistake?
 Read more about how to edit your 15Five.

 If your reporting period is August 11th-17th, you should submit your report no earlier than the 16th (as a best practice).
 The report should contain information from the week of the 11th-17th and should contain your priorities for the coming week of the 18th-24th.
 You will see an alert if you try to submit a 15Five more than two days before the due date.

 Will 15Five save a draft of my report?